Lomochrome Color ’92 Film Preview

 On 35mm, the grain is noticeable on all prints and screens if it’s in the shadows — much less in the highlights, where it appears to be packed tighter, and there’s less variation in colour between the granules.

 The grain on Color’92 appears less harsh and more “organic” than on Metropolis and NC500.
-In other words, while the granules are about the same size, their shape and colouring blend into the image visuals better.
+In other words, while the granules are about the same size, their shape and colouring blend into the image visuals a little more seamlessly.

 Despite the chunkiness and its “organic” appearance, Color’92’s grain renders plenty of micro contrast (sharpness) that helps resolve a good amount of detail.
 There’s no need to sharpen your images after scanning, which some of you may find helpful.